Why You Should Vote No on Prop 32

 We’ll leave you with this video on the reality of Prop 32

 Posted on October 24, 2012, in elections, Local Government, politics and tagged billionaire politics, conspiracy theories, no on 32, paycheck protection, prop 32, trojan horse.
 Bookmark the permalink.
-Comments Off.
+Comments Off on Why You Should Vote No on Prop 32.